 This transdisciplinary degree program provides a unique platform to train systems engineers targeting technological development for exploration science.
 This is a collaborative program between the School of Earth and Space Exploration and the Ira A. Fulton Schools of Engineering that allows students to specialize in topics related to planetary exploration, astronomical instrumentation, robotics, sensors and sensor networks.

 The curriculum integrates the School of Earth and Space Exploration's science, instrumentation and systems engineering core courses with related coursework from the Ira A. Fulton Schools of Engineering.
-Students must select a concentration in instrumentation, systems engineering, or sensor networks.
 The instrumentation concentration prepares students in the development of state of the art sensors and systems for remote and in-situ sensing related to planetary science, earth science and astronomy.

 Required Core (1 credit hour)